andresarmento/modbus-esp8266/README.md

 1. The offsets for registers are 0-based.
 So be careful when setting your supervisory system or your testing software.
 For example, in [ScadaBR](http://www.scadabr.com.br) offsets are 0-based, then, a register configured as 100 in the library is set to 100 in ScadaBR.
 On the other hand, in the [CAS Modbus Scanner](http://www.chipkin.com/products/software/modbus-software/cas-modbus-scanner/) offsets are 1-based, so a register configured as 100 in library should be 101 in this software.
 2. For API refer [API.md](https://github.com/emelianov/modbus-esp8266/blob/master/API.md)
-3. Modbus RTU maximum incoming frame size is determinated by HardwareSerial buffer size.
+3. ModbusRTU maximum incoming frame size is determinated by HardwareSerial buffer size.
 For SoftwareSerial buffer must be set to 256 bytes.
 4. Probably it's possible to use ModbusRTU with other AVR boards using <vector> from [ArduinoSTL](https://github.com/mike-matera/ArduinoSTL).
 5. RS-485 transivers based on MAX-485 is working on at least up to 115200.
 XY-017/XY-485 working only up to 9600 for some reason.